Ttang8/Dodge-A-Wrench/docs/Proposal.md

 ### Technologies
 - JavaScript with `jquery` for logic.
-- `HTML5 Canvas` with `Easel.js` used for render and DOM manipulation.
+- `HTML5 Canvas` used for render and DOM manipulation.
 - Webpack for bundling.

 Possible scripts involved in project: